cpage-pivotal/claude-code-buildpack/java-wrapper/README.md

 ### Configuration File Location

-For Spring Boot applications, you have two options for including `.claude-code-config.yml`:
+For Spring Boot applications, place `.claude-code-config.yml` in `src/main/resources/`:

-**Option 1 (Recommended):** Place in `src/main/resources/`
 - Spring Boot automatically packages it in the JAR at `BOOT-INF/classes/.claude-code-config.yml`
-- The buildpack finds it automatically when the Java buildpack explodes the JAR
+- The buildpack finds it automatically when the Java buildpack explodes the JAR during deployment
-- No additional Maven/Gradle configuration needed
+- No additional Maven/Gradle configuration needed - just standard Spring Boot resource handling

-**Option 2:** Add to JAR root using a Maven plugin
-- Requires `maven-antrun-plugin` configuration
-- Places the file at the JAR root
-- Use if you have specific requirements for the file location

 ### manifest.yml Example